jamessud/jamessud.github.io/_projects/words_12_chicago.md

 #### Tango
 <br/>

-These nights I hold hands with the sun
+These nights I hold hands with the sun.

 Two hands enlocked, one arm bent

-&emsp;&emsp;&emsp;&emsp; one straight
+&emsp;&emsp;&emsp;&emsp; one straight.

-She gives me a twirl
+She gives me a twirl,

-&emsp;&emsp;&emsp;&emsp; and I wake up dizzily in the morning
+&emsp;&emsp;&emsp;&emsp; and I wake up dizzily in the morning.

 <br/>